DentallApp/back-end/README.md

 # back-end

-DentallApp is a web application with chatbot for appointment management, reminders and sending appointment cancellation messages for the dental clinic called [World Dental CO](https://www.tiktok.com/@worlddentalco).
+DentallApp is a web application with chatbot for appointment management, reminders and sending appointment cancellation messages for the dental office called [World Dental CO](https://www.tiktok.com/@worlddentalco).

 > The maintainer of this repository is [Dave Roman](https://github.com/MrDave1999).